bravetechnologycoop/brave-alert-lib/README.md

 **Returns:** A promise that is resolved when the message is sent.

-### sendAlertSessionUpdate(sessionId, responderPushId, toPhoneNumber, fromPhoneNumber, textMessage, pushMessage)
+### sendAlertSessionUpdate(sessionId, responderPushId, toPhoneNumbers, fromPhoneNumber, textMessage, pushMessage)

 Updates an ongoing alert session.